Education Arts Canada sets the stage for learning™.

-- Development of this initial project is being funded in partnership with the Ontario Trillium Foundation.
+- Development of this series is in partnership with the Ontario Science Centre and is made possible with a generous grant from the Ontario Trillium Foundation

 Unlike many organizations that present arts programming to the school community, EAC partners directly with individual teachers.
 Over the past several years, we have developed relationships with thousands of Ontario teachers who share our vision of bringing more quality arts experiences into the lives of young children.
 These teachers volunteer time outside of their normal contracted duties to help plan and organize EAC shows for their students.
 EAC programs enjoy an unprecedented approval rating of 98% and higher among our teacher volunteer partners.

 This year approximately 100,000 Canadian school children will attend EAC performances in partnership with over 500 schools, day care centres, and community groups across the country.

 EAC was founded in 2010 by Judy & David Gershon, Juno award-winning children’s composers, performers and educators.
 Judy & David are the principal composers of all EAC productions to date.
 EAC’s Board of Directors includes representatives from both the performance and educational sectors.

 For more information on Education Arts Canada please contact us.